GoogleCloudPlatform/healthcare-deid/eval/README.md

 Macro-averages are calculated by taking the mean of the precision and recall scores for all the individual results.

+### Binary Token Matching

+For Binary Token Matching we break up all the findings into whitespace-separated tokens, and we evaluate as if those were all individual findings that are not labeled with a type.
+To accomadate situations where tokenization may be done differently by different systems (around punctuation, generally), we count a match if two labels have any overlap. e.g. if the goldens have "T." "J." "Smith" and the DLP API got "T" "J" "Smith", this still counts as 3 matches (true positives).

 ### Strict Entity Matching

 For strict entity matching, a finding must have an exact match of both category